Wednesday, April 24, 2024

 Evan had tried to round up the remaining dead bodies only to have the mature shadow cat hiss at him as he tried to pull them away.
 Rather than gamble with his life he focused on collecting their paraphernalia, writs or any bounty notices and official documents they'd had on them that would provide evidence of a conspiracy.
 None of them had the trophy necklaces that had recently become common amongst allies of the Strangers and Wytch Hunters.
 A sick and disgusting practice he'd always thought.

 Shaela was sitting beside the shadow kitten which had curled up beside her mewing playfully.
 It pawed her a couple of times even baring its claws once.
 She scolded the giant kitten and it rolled over onto it's back still playing.
-When it was evident that Shaela was not going to put up with it's antics, the kitten got up and strolled over to it's parent's side and fell asleep.
+When it was evident that Shaela was not going to put up with its antics, the kitten got up and strolled over to it's parent's side and fell asleep.
 Obviously it had eaten enough of their vomit for one day to suffice a meal and was ready for a nap.

 Shaela brushed herself off and stood in attempt to assist Evan as best she could.